 Forty-five (45) semester hours (SH) are required for the MPH degree.
-As presented in Exhibit 2a, each concentration requires 8 core courses, 3 concentration-specific courses, 2 elective courses, and 4 courses for the MPH "capstone" courses.
+As presented in Exhibit 2a, each concentration requires 24 core hours, 15 concentration/elective hours, and three hours for field placement and three hours for professional paper.

 Exhibit 2a.
 Summary of Course Requirements by Concentration and Semester Hours (SH)